MihailKanchev/Hiveride/README.md

 ![bla](https://user-images.githubusercontent.com/44975545/56870025-1faa1180-6a09-11e9-90dc-c6297fc4c474.jpg)

-My Magnum Opus of a regret is how I fail to adress my in-app resources.
+My Magnum Opus of a regret is how I fail to address my in-app resources.
 No local resources, hardcoded strings and colours, not even a simple Firebase Database.

 Another name to the wall of honor (or the wall of shame) is the preplanned account system.
 It was going to use google accounts for initial